facebook pixel

 Administrative – Administrative Management & Human Resources

-Preceptor and/or Director evaluation of a paper analyzing a minimum of three safety measures taken during the trayline process
+Preceptor and/or Director evaluation of a paper analyzing a minimum of three safety measures taken during the tray-line process

 Domain 5.
-Leadership and Career Management: Skills, strengths, knowledge, and experience relevant to leadership potential and professional growth for the nutrition and dietetics practitioner.
+Leadership and Career Management: Skills, strengths, knowledge and experience relevant to leadership potential and professional growth for the nutrition and dietetics practitioner.

 CRDN 5.1